The dragon sleeps nearby.

 And the leprechaun is not far away!

-Purists claim that a specific variety of Breton goblins, the korandons, regulars of the dolmens, have taken up residence in the Jardin des Moines and the Hôtié de Viviane.
+Purists claim that a specific variety of Breton goblins, the korandons, regulars of the dolmens, have taken up residence in the Jardin des Moines and the Hôtié de Vivian.
 Félix Bellamy, the greatest connoisseur of Broceliande at the end of the 19th century, was formal: “There especially dwell the Korrigans who dance on the mounds, at night, in the moonlight, around the raised stones; they sing words that no one could understand…”

 From the Sacred Heights

-After the ravages of the 1990 fire, the bare rocks below the Hôtié de Viviane, delivered a nice surprise.
+After the ravages of the 1990 fire, the bare rocks below the Hôtié de Vivian, delivered a nice surprise.
 A dolmen appeared, recognizable despite its collapsed supports – the orthostats.
 The stones, protected by humus and vegetation, still had a deep purple color.
 The ridge was thus a place dedicated to the dead.
 Millennia later, it was dedicated to the fairies, with a certain continuity of thought: one remained there in the spirit world.

 Text written by Claudine GLOT, Centre de l’imaginaire Arthurien (CIA)